Friday, December 30, 2011

 Meanwhile when Albert comes of age, he joins the war effort and is sent overseas.
 Albert is seriously injured in a gas attack and is taken to a field hospital to be treated.
 It is there that he is reunited with his beloved horse.

-Director Steven Spielberg has taken an great animal story and made it into an old style Hollywood movie.
+In War Horse, director Steven Spielberg has taken an great animal story and made it into an old style Hollywood movie.
 The cinematography is incredibly beautiful with the gorgeous Devon countryside in stark contrast to the stark, macabre reality of No Man's Land.
 The acting is superb; no actor overwhelms the story and takes it away from the main character - which is of course, the horse.
 Jeremy Irvine is an adequate Albert.
+Many of the secondary characters who are soldiers are well cast.

 This is a great movie, well suited for boys aged 9 to 12 years of age.
 At almost 2 hours in length, it's a bit long and could have been shortened somewhat by about 20 minutes.
-But otherwise, I highly recommend it because it's something quite different than the usual fare being pumped out by Hollywood these days.
+But otherwise, it is highly recommended because it does provide a somewhat realistic portrayal of the brutality of war on men and animals.

 Wednesday, December 28, 2011